What furniture is included in the residential hall rooms?

 How do I select my meal plan?

 Meals plans are selected during the housing reapplication process.
 Incoming freshman will select their meal plan during their Jump Start, summer orientation session.
-During the school year students may change their meal plan at anytime during the first two weeks of each semester by contacting the Director of Housing.
+During the school year students may change their meal plan at anytime during the first two weeks of each semester by contacting the department.

 Can I request a particular residential hall?